AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: project-browser.png

-The project browser shows the dependencies between all the projects in the project hierarchy.
-Two items in this browser will be linked if one of them imports the other.
+The :guilabel:`Project Browser` shows the dependencies between all the projects in the project hierarchy.
+Two items in this browser are linked if one of them imports the other.

-It is accessed through the contextual menu in the :guilabel:`Project` view, by selecting the :menuselection:`Show projects imported by...` item, when right-clicking on a project node.
+Access it through the contextual menu in the :guilabel:`Project` view by selecting the :menuselection:`Show projects imported by...` item when right-clicking on a project node.

-Clicking on the left arrow in the title bar of the items will display all the projects that import that project.
-Similarly, clicking on the right arrow will display all the projects that are imported by that project.
+Click on the left arrow in the title bar of a project to display all projects that import that project.
+Similarly, click on the right arrow to display all projects imported by that project.

-The contextual menu obtained by right-clicking on a project item contains several items.
-Most of them are added by the project editor, and gives direct access to editing the properties of the project, adding dependencies...
+Right-clicking on a project brings up a menu containing several items.
+Most are added by the project editor and provide direct access to such features as editing the properties of the project, adding dependencies.

-Some new items are added to the menu:
+Some items in the menu are specific to the :guilabel:`Project Browser`:

 * :menuselection:`Locate in Project View`

-  Selecting this menu will switch the focus to the :guilabel:`Project` view, and highlight the first project node found that matches the project in the browser item.
-This is a convenient way to get information like the list of directories or source files for that project.
+  Switch the focus to the :guilabel:`Project` view and highlight the first project node that matches the project.
+This is a convenient way to get information such as the list of directories or source files for a project.

 * :menuselection:`Show projects imported by...`

-  This menu plays the same role as the right arrow in the title bar, and display all the projects in the hierarchy that are imported directly by the selected projecto
+  Like the right arrow in the title bar, displays all the projects in the hierarchy that are directly imported by the selected project.

 * :menuselection:`Show projects imported by ... (recursively)`

-  This menu will display all the dependencies recursively for the project (i.e. the projects it imports directly, the projects that are imported by them, and so on).
+  Display all dependencies recursively for the project (i.e.  the projects it imports directly the projects they import).

 * :menuselection:`Show projects importing...`

-  This item plays the same role as the left arrow in the title bar, and displays all the projects that directly import the selected project.
+  Like the left arrow in the title bar, display all the projects that directly import the selected project.

 See also :ref:`browsers_features` for more capabilities of the GPS browsers.

-.. index:: windows; dependency browser
+.. index:: views; dependency browser
 .. index:: project; dependencies
 .. _The_Dependency_Browser: